 Central to the success of the CAPS program is clarity about the roles and responsibilities of all parties involved in cooperative surveys.
-While the focus is primarily on state cooperators, it also extends to universities, tribal governments, and, potentially, to industry partners, non-traditional parties (i.e., environmental groups), and other organizations concerned about the threat of introduced invasive pest species.
+This includes surveys conducted by PPQ and state cooperators funded through the Pest Detection line item, as well as surveys funded through Section 10201 of the Farm Bill.
+While the focus of these survey guidelines is primarily directed to PPQ state offices and state cooperators, it also extends to universities, tribal governments, and, potentially, to industry partners, non-traditional parties (i.e., environmental groups), and other organizations concerned about the threat of introduced invasive pest species.
 Appendices B and C list the roles and responsibilities of the State Plant Health Director (SPHD), State Plant Regulatory Official (SPRO), Pest Survey Specialist (PSS), and State Survey Coordinator (SSC) positions within the CAPS program.

 At both the national and state-levels, an organized effort to engage industry early in the survey-planning process is recommended.
-This is necessary because the CAPS program will continue to shift its strategy from being solely "pest-specific," to a format for surveying for several pests based on commodities, taxons, environments and habitats, industries and businesses, and the continuum along pest introduction pathways, with a few exceptions.
+This is necessary because the CAPS program continues to shift its strategy from being solely "pest-specific," to a format for surveying for several pests based on commodities, taxons, environments and habitats, industries and businesses, and the continuum along pest introduction pathways, with a few exceptions.

-The hosts, commodities, industries, and businesses impacted by pests span PPQ's Eastern and Western Regions, and it is appropriate to address the risks from an agroecosystem perspective.
+The hosts, commodities, industries, and businesses impacted by pests span the country nationally, and it is appropriate to address the risks from an agroecosystem perspective.
 APHIS believes the commodity/ecosystem approach will provide a holistic framework for prevention, preparedness, response, and recovery from invasive pests of regulatory significance.
 APHIS realizes the value of engaging stakeholders throughout this continuum, especially when communicating about pest risks, jointly setting survey priorities, and leveraging resources across organizational boundaries.
 It is imperative that the National and State CAPS Committees communicate the goals and objectives of the CAPS program.
 Open dialogue at the national and state level with industry and other stakeholders is of vital importance for the success of CAPS.
 In order to facilitate this dialogue, PPQ has provided a ranking of pest threats in the form of a prioritized list for reference only (Appendix D), guidance on taxonomic support (Appendix E), and guidance on selecting which pests to survey, given the hosts, climate, and other factors unique to each State (see the NCSU-APHIS Plant Pest Forecasting System (NAPPFAST) website, online at [link not available]).